 We license technologies from third parties.
 These technologies include phage display technologies licensed to us in connection with our bacterial cell expression technology licensing program and antibody products.
 However, our and our licensees' use of these technologies is limited by certain contractual provisions in the licenses relating to them, and although we have obtained numerous licenses, intellectual property rights in the area of phage display are particularly complex.
 If the owners of the patent rights underlying the technologies that we license do not properly maintain or enforce those patents, our competitive position and business prospects could be harmed.
-They may determine not to pursue litigation against other companies that are infinging these patents, or they may pursue such litigation less aggressively than we would.
-If we are unable to maintain our licenses, patents or other intellectual property, we could lose important protections that are material to continuing our operations and for future prospects.
-Our licensors also may seek to terminate our license, which could cause us and our licensees to lose the right to use the licensed intellectual property and adversely affect our ability to commercialize our technologies, products or services.
+They may determine not to pursue litigation against other companies that are infringing these patents, or they may pursue such litigation less aggressively than we would.
+If we are unable to maintain our licenses, patents our license, which could cause us and our licensees to lose the right to use the licensed intellectual property and adversely affect our ability to commercialize our technologies, products or services.